PDTenpas/pdtenpas.github.io/pages/bookmarks/sources.md

 [**In Our Time**](https://www.bbc.co.uk/programmes/b006qykl): Melvyn Bragg and guests discuss the history of ideas.

 [**The Knowledge Project**](https://fs.blog/the-knowledge-project/): The Knowledge Project Podcast with Shane Parrish helps you master the best of what other people have already figured out.

-[**Conversations with Tyler**](https://conversationswithtyler.com/): On the Conversations with Tyler podcast, produced by the Mercatus Center at George Mason University, celebrated polymath and academic economist Tyler Cowen explores the minds and methods of today’s top thinkers.